 What Evidence Matters in a Retaliation Lawsuit?

 Whether you’re searching for an attorney to take your case or that attorney is fighting for you in court, evidence will be a key role in what comes of your claim.
+Document and save memos, emails, or texts because they can prove very useful throughout the case process.

 Here’s a list of evidence you can use to substantiate a retaliation claim: